Aeroluna/Vivify/README.md

   "b": float, // Time in beats.
   "t": "SetCameraProperty",
   "d": {
-    "depthTextureMode": [] // Sets the depth texture mode on the camera.
+    "depthTextureMode": [], // Sets the depth texture mode on the camera.
 Can be [Depth, DepthNormals, MotionVectors].
+    "clearFlags": string, // Can be [Skybox, SolidColor, Depth, Nothing].
+See https://docs.unity3d.com/ScriptReference/CameraClearFlags.html
+    "backgroundColor": [] // [R, G, B, (Optional) A] Color to clear screen with.
+Only used with SolidColor clear flag.
   }
 }
 ```